4 Steps To Networking Success

 Network Widely

 You cannot identify the people who would make good connections for you just by looking at them.
 The people who could make the most difference in your life could even be people who seem to be inferior to you.
 Travel news journalist Peter Greenberg recommends asking hotel maids and taxi drivers for help because they have extensive local knowledge.
 Greenberg’s willingness to network with an Egyptian cab driver in New York gave him the opportunity to attend a wedding inside King Farouk’s palace on the Mediterranean Sea.
-Greenberg is also author of the book, The Travel Detective.
+Greenberg is The Travel Detective.

 “8 Rules of Serendipity”